montoyamoraga/tiny-trainable-instruments/docs/installation.md

 Your computer might have Python already installed, and it might be one that is not compatible with the TensorFlow version we are using.

-In order to be able to manage different versions of Python, we suggest installing the tool pyenv https://github.com/pyenv/pyenv.
+In order to be able to manage different versions of Python, we suggest installing the tool pyenv https://github.com/pyenv/pyenv, and the virtual environment tool pyenv-virtualenv https://github.com/pyenv/pyenv-virtualenv.

 ### Linux